aagavrish/feg-web-drawer/README.md

 3. Run the `./build/run.sh` script to build and start the Docker container.
 This script will first build a Docker image from the application, and then run it in a new container.

 ## System and Utility Requirements
-Operating System: Compatible with any operating system that supports Docker.
+- **Operating System:** Compatible with any operating system that supports Docker.

-Libraries: Required for building the application are the standard Go library and the following additional libraries:
+- **Libraries:** Required for building the application are the standard Go library and the following additional libraries:
-- SVG generation: "github.com/ajstarks/svgo"
+    1. SVG generation: "github.com/ajstarks/svgo"
-- Go MySQL driver: "github.com/go-sql-driver/mysql"
+    2. Go MySQL driver: "github.com/go-sql-driver/mysql"

-Docker: For building and running the application in any environment.
+- **Docker:** For building and running the application in any environment.

-Git: For version control management.
+- **Git**: For version control management.

 ## Additional Information